ubc-systopia/pancast-android/README.md

 believe earlier versions require the ACCESS_COURSE_LOCATION permission, and even older versions don't need location permission at all.
 Will have to programatically detect the android version to avoid this issue).

+### Build from source
+1) Install Android Studio.
+2) Clone this repo.
+3) Open it in Android Studio, and wait for the project to index and sync.
+4) If nothing went wrong, the toolbar at the top of your screen should have an android face with "app" next to it.
+5) To its right is the target, where the app will actually run.
+Connect your Android device to your PC by USB (or setup your ADB over Wi-Fi if you'd like.
+YMMV).
+6) Verify that you can select your device as the target for installation.
+7) Run app, and hope that nothing goes wrong.

+### Upload binary
+Copy pancast-android/app/build/outputs/apk/debug/app-debug.apk to a public HTTP server.